regen-network/regen-server/README.md

 [SHACL](https://www.w3.org/TR/shacl/) schemas have been migrated to https://github.com/regen-network/regen-registry-standards

 These graphs can be stored too in the PostGres database in the `schacl_graph` table in order to be queried using GraphQL and used for client-side validation.
-The `schacl_graph` table has an `uri` as primary key and a jsonb column `graph` where a SCHACL graph is encoded as JSON-LD.
+The `schacl_graph` table has an `uri` as primary key and a jsonb column `graph` where a SHACL graph is encoded as JSON-LD.
-For instance, an entry with `http://regen.network/ProjectPlanShape` as URI can be created to store the SHACL graph to validate a [project plan](./schema/project-plan.ttl).
+For instance, an entry with `http://regen.network/ProjectPlanShape` as URI can be created to store the SHACL graph to validate a project plan.